 ENG 101 Pre-Academic Writing (3 hrs.)
 Critical Thinking.
 Definitions of critical thinking may vary somewhat from discipline to discipline, but in general to think critically means to question and analyze texts, lines of reasoning, or situations.
 It involves, among other things, identifying the essence of a text; finding connections among seemingly disparate ideas; identifying, analyzing, and evaluating arguments; placing ideas in larger contexts; and employing reasoning skills to solve problems.
 Activities and assignments in ENG 101 develop many of these critical thinking skills.
 (2) Communication.
 Many aspects of communication referred to in the Statement of Mission, Goals, and Vision are practiced in ENG 101.
 All sections of ENG 101 use reading assignments to provide a basis for the written work.
 Speaking is practiced through classroom activities such as discussion, oral reports, and role-playing; in addition, individual and small group conferences allow you to present your ideas to your professor who then guides you in shaping your thoughts and converting ideas into writing.
 Finally, listening is directly addressed by practicing note-taking and by learning how to separate the wheat from the chaff in class discussions.
 (3) Technology.
-Because ENG 101 is based on the process approach to writing, you are required to use word processing to create initial drafts and to take drafts through several revisions.
-ENG 101 will also introduce you to a range of on-line resources, and you will be expected to use both on-line and print sources in your research paper and elsewhere.
+Because ENG 101 will also introduce you to a range of on-line resources, and you will be expected to use both on-line and print sources in your research paper and elsewhere.
 In addition, you will be taught how to evaluate on-line sources, how to use them effectively, and how to document them correctly.
 Finally, ENG 101 draws on a variety of other activities that teach or develop your ability to use technology, such as writing or editing exercises in a computer lab, e-mail or electronic bulletin boards for journals or class discussions, and interactive textbooks.